solosolve-ai/solosolve-ai-phase1/README.md

 ## 🌐 **Get Involved**

 We value collaboration!
-Explore our [GitHub Repository](https://github.com/solosolve-ai/solosolve-ai) to contribute, provide feedback, or track our progress.
+Explore our [GitHub Repository](https://github.com/solosolve-ai/solosolve-ai) to contribute, provide feedback, or track our progress. **if hidden ask for access by reaching shoval.

 ---